Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 neutron stars exhibits so-called type-1.5 superconductivity, rather than type-II

-characteristics.
-Machine learning is an artificial intelligence implementation that allows systems
+come in.
+Machine learning is an AI implementation that allows systems

 to automatically improve and learn from previous experiences without being explicitly told how to do

-synthesis team explored the possibility of inferring the properties of the Galactic neutron-star
+population synthesis team explored the possibility of inferring the properties of the Galactic

-population through machine learning.
-In particular, we focused on their dynamical
+neutron-star population through deep learning.
+In particular, we focused on their

-characteristics and showed that a convolutional neural network is able to estimate with
+dynamical characteristics and showed that convolutional neural networks are able

-high accuracy the parameters, which control the current positions of a mock population of pulsars.
+to accurately estimate the parameters, which control the positions of synthetic pulsars.

-Our analysis highlights the crucial need for increasing the sample of known pulsars and accurately
+Our analysis also highlighted the need for increasing the sample of known neutron stars and

-classifying them, which is one of the main science cases for upcoming radio telescopes, such as the
+classifying them, which is one of the main science drivers for the upcoming

 Square Kilometer Array.